jinhuizhu/tutorial-angularmaterial/README.md

     `--dry-run` try the command but don't generate actual files

-    `--flat` no additional folder structure
+    `--flat` no additional nested folder structure

     `--no-spec` no spec file

     `--inline-style` no separate style file

     `--inline-template` no separate html template file

+    `ng update --all` update all angular related modules

 ## Development server